sathishrvijay/Kaggle-CrowdFlowerSRR/README.md

 ### Final Standing
 - 428/1326 (top 3rd) in private leaderboard

+### Problem Statement
+- The goal of this competition was to look at search query for a product and the result shown and rank the result on a scale of 1-4 based on relevance to the query.
+The train and test data included the query phrase, product title and uncleaned description.
+The training data additional had a search relevance rating.
+- Hence, it boils down to a text mining challenge with supervised classification

 ### Files
 - classifier.py - Truncated SVD + SVM classifier prediction models